TyruswooStudio/Tyruswoo_BattleMechanics-MZ/README.md

 the damage will simply be modified by 3, like RMMZ does by default.

 Each variable in the formula, explained:
-- damage: This action's damage before it is made into critical damage.
+- `damage`: This action's damage before it is made into critical damage.
-- subject.critBoost: The sum of all values of `<crit boost>` notetags applied to the acting battler.
+- `subject.critBoost`: The sum of all values of `<crit boost>` notetags applied to the acting battler.
 This includes what's on its own Actor or Enemy entry, as well as its class, equipment, and applied states.
 If no `<crit boost>` notetags apply to the subject, subject.critBoost is 0.
-- action.critBoost: The value of the `<crit boost>` notetag, if any, on the Skill or Item being used in the current action, or 0 if there is none.
+- `action.critBoost`: The value of the `<crit boost>` notetag, if any, on the Skill or Item being used in the current action, or 0 if there is none.

 ### `<crit boost>` notetags

-A critBoost notetag can be placed in the Note field of an Actor, Class, Skill, Item, Weapon, Armor, Enemy, or State.
-Below are examples of correctly formed critBoost notetags, and their meanings under the default Critical Damage Formula:
+A crit boost notetag can be placed in the Note field of an Actor, Class, Skill, Item, Weapon, Armor, Enemy, or State.
+Below are examples of correctly formed crit boost notetags, and their meanings under the default Critical Damage Formula:

 - `<crit boost: 5>` - Add 5% to the critical damage multiplier.
-- `<crit boost: +10>` - Add 10% to multiplier.
+- `<crit boost: +10>` - Add 10% to the multiplier.
 The plus sign is optional.
-- `<CritBoost: +2>` - Add 2% to multiplier.
-Notice it's case insensitive and the space in crit boost is optional.
+- `<CritBoost: +2>` - Add 2% to the multiplier.
+Notice that it's case insensitive and the space in crit boost is optional.
 - `<crit boost: -5>` - Subtract 5% from the critical damage multiplier.
 - `<crit boost: -25%>` - Subtract 25% from the critical damage multiplier.
 The percent sign is optional.                       |